what is an undergraduate literary journal?

 • All submissions must follow UCI’s policies regarding academic integrity and plagiarism.

-Submissions must be relevant to our current theme, which can be accessed through the navigation menu at the top of this site.
+• Submissions must be relevant to our current theme, which can be found on our website, socials, and the submission form itself.

 Regrettably, due to the small nature of this project, we currently do not have the funds to pay our contributors for their work.
 However, we hope to grow to be able to organize such funding in the future.